KempnerInstitute/nodelens/docs/source/contributing.rst

 3. Create a new branch for your feature or bugfix
 4. Make your changes
 5. Submit a pull request
-6. Check out the kempner computing handbook for more information on how to contribute to the project.
+6. Check the project documentation for repository-specific conventions.

 Development Setup
 -----------------